HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 ## Simulation in CoppeliaSim
 We test our algorithms on two bubblerob's from CoppeliaSim, however our work applies to all kinds of mobile robots that just need some initial parameter tuning.
-We first run a vanilla consensus algorithm, and start collecting data of relative poses for robot i w.r.t robot j and it's corresponding local input.'
+We first run a vanilla consensus algorithm, and start collecting data of relative poses for robot i w.r.t robot j and it's corresponding local input for each robot.

 ## Training data
 For our first experiment, we collected two dataset's for each corresponding robot.
-We later will use this data to train our first graph neural networks architecture on, which takes the relative position of each robot_i w.r.t robot_ j in the local transformation frame and it's corresponding control input U_j as an output.
+We later will use this data to train our first graph neural networks architecture on, which takes the relative position of each robot i w.r.t robot j in the local transformation frame and it's corresponding control input Uj as an output.
+Value's are saved within two seperate
+CSV files for each robot.

+### Data Collection
+Using Python's remote API for CoppeliaSim, we initialized the positions randomly for each scene and ran the consensus algorithm to collect new data.
+Our dataset size is about 700 samples for each robot per scene, and we stop collecting data for d=0.2 ie when they meet.